May 14, 2020

 Ways to Protect Yourself from Fraud.

-- Ensure you have up-to-date security software and the latest updates downloaded on your computer or device.
+- Make sure you have the most up-to-date security software and the latest updates downloaded on your computer or device.

-If you suspect you may have fallen victim to a scam contact us immediately at 855.527.4111.
+If you suspect you’ve been the victim of a scam, contact our Customer Care team immediately at 855.527.4111.

-To learn more about ways to protect yourself and sign up for consumer alerts to stay up-to-date on the latest scams related to the virus, visit the Federal Trade Commission's Coronavirus page.
+To learn more about protecting yourself and sign up for consumer alerts on the latest scams related to Coronavirus, visit the Federal Trade Commission's Coronavirus page.

 Ways to Learn More.